rickballard/CoCiviumBackUp/insights/forking-as-epistemic-containment.md

 ## [11] Closing Principle

-> Civium does not fear division.
+> CoCivium does not fear division.
 >
 > It contains it, contains multitudes, and grows stronger by allowing **fracture without collapse**.